jgroman/fedora-compose-differ/README.md

 ## Installation

+### Run script from cloned repository

+1. Clone this repository
+2. Install dependencies in the Python environment (system Python / virtualenv / pyenv / etc.) in which you intend to use this tool by running `pip install -r requirements.txt` from repo root directory.
+3. Now you can start the tool by running `python3 -m compose_diff` from repo root directory.

 ### Install as Python package

-1. Clone this repo
+1. Clone this repository
 2. Run `pip install .` in cloned repo root directory.
 This will install tool package.
 3. Now you can invoke `compose_diff` from any directory provided your Python package paths are setup properly.

-### One-time use

-1. Clone this repo
-2. Install dependencies in the Python environment (system Python / virtualenv / pyenv / etc.) in which you intend to use this tool by running `pip install -r requirements.txt` from repo root directory.
-3. Now you can start the tool by running `python3 compose_diff` from repo root directory.

 ## Usage